Community pharmacist vaccination

 Obtaining written resources

-For influenza vaccine your annual Flu Kit and www.influenza.org.nz are the key locations of written resources and how to order them.
-It is not necessary to photocopy patient leaflets.
+For influenza vaccine your annual Influenza Immunisation Programme information pack and www.influenza.org.nz are the key locations of written resources and how to order them.
 Please ensure that you always use resources specific to the current year.
-Essential items are the:

 In addition to the HealthEd site, Meningococcal, Tdap and Zostavax vaccine patient resources may be available from the local pharmaceutical company representative.